prima101112/prima101112.github.io/content/posts/langchain-pdf-ollama-rag.md

 #### 2. do embedings -> vectorstores

-we need to **split the pdf text to chunks** so it could translate our docs to **vecrorstore**. we could say its a data that could understand bt the LLM's. and because we not yet big lets use vectorestore FAISS using in memory databses. in python and in this AI world. everything is already wraped. but if you want to learn more [FAISS](https://api.python.langchain.com/en/latest/vectorstores/langchain_community.vectorstores.faiss.FAISS.html#langchain_community.vectorstores.faiss.FAISS) also there is a paper in it [faiss paper](https://arxiv.org/pdf/2401.08281)
+we need to **split the pdf text to chunks** so it could translate our docs to **vecrorstore**. we could say its a data that could understand by the LLM's. and because we not yet big lets use vectorestore FAISS using in memory.
+In python and in this AI world. everything is already wraped. but if you want to learn more [FAISS here](https://api.python.langchain.com/en/latest/vectorstores/langchain_community.vectorstores.faiss.FAISS.html#langchain_community.vectorstores.faiss.FAISS) also there is a paper in it [faiss paper](https://arxiv.org/pdf/2401.08281)

-the **embedding**: since we use ollama we use OllamaEmbeddings there should be OpenAIEmbbedings also full docs could read [here ollama embedings](https://python.langchain.com/v0.2/api_reference/ollama/embeddings/langchain_ollama.embeddings.OllamaEmbeddings.html#langchain_ollama.embeddings.OllamaEmbeddings)
+the **embedding**: since we use ollama we use OllamaEmbeddings there should be OpenAIEmbbedings, also full docs could read [here ollama embedings](https://python.langchain.com/v0.2/api_reference/ollama/embeddings/langchain_ollama.embeddings.OllamaEmbeddings.html#langchain_ollama.embeddings.OllamaEmbeddings)

 ```python